Skip to content

 • Most reads resolve bare wrefs to the current version — equivalent to @HEAD.

-• About queries (SDK thing.about(), CLI wh assertion list --about, MCP warmhub_thing_about) resolve bare wrefs to @ALL — returning assertions across all versions of the target.
+• About queries (SDK thing.about(), CLI wh thing about / wh assertion list --about, MCP warmhub_thing_about) resolve bare wrefs to @ALL — returning assertions across all versions of the target.

 • Writes (commit operations) resolve bare wrefs to @HEAD — the operation targets the current version.